Saltwater Weekly Fishing Report Week of July 17, 2025

 - Texas City

 - GOOD.
-80 degrees.
-Beautiful fishing for the next week.
-The tides are changing back to two tide days this weekend coming in during the morning, and water levels drop in the afternoon with the outgoing tides.
+86 degrees.
 Anglers are catching plenty of speckled trout, redfish, and black drum daily.
 The sheepshead are around structures and piers.
 Wade fishing along the levee or anywhere from the dike has been productive from the beginning to the end still.
 Live shrimp and finger mullet have been the best baits.
 Report by Captain Shane Rilat, North Jetty Bait Camp.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - Freeport

 - FAIR.
 82 degrees.
 Bastrop Bay, Christmas Bay and the upper West Galveston Bay are good drifting for trout, redfish and flounder with live shrimp under a popping cork.
 Wade fishing in 3 feet of water in the guts is good for trout and redfish using croaker.
-The beach front been good for redfish and trout early in the morning using live bait and throwing topwaters.
+The beach front good for redfish and trout early in the morning using live bait and throwing topwaters.
 Report by Captain Jake Brown, Flattie Daddy Fishing Adventures.
-Anticipate increased boater traffic this weekend as we celebrate our Nation’s Independence Day.

 - East Matagorda Bay